This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

 I wanted to hug every single one of them.
 Not to reassure them that everything would be fine, but to let them know that I understand how they are feeling and that it is okay for them to scream, throw things, feel all of the feelings, and even retreat.

 Every day, I wake up and ask my child to help me get through the day.
 I go to sleep asking him to visit me in my dreams.
 I scream several times a day asking why!
 What is the reason!!??
-He was such a good person!!
+He was such an amazing person!!

 Is this what life is about?
 You love someone with every cell in your body just to lose them!
 What's the point?